This project involves a major repositioning and refurbishment of the Rugby Club facilities which are sited on land owned by Cornwall Council.

 LATEST PROJECT NEWS

-The Chair of St Ives Town Deal Board Andrew Baragwanath and St Ives Rugby Club President Ian Deacon formally cut the first turf on the site of the new club house on Monday, 29 September.
-Work on demolishing the existing grandstand will begin during the next two weeks.
+The Chair of St Ives Town Deal Board Andrew Baragwanath and St Ives Rugby Club President Ian Deacon formally cut the first turf on the site of the new club house.
+This was followed by work taking place to demolish the existing grandstand.

-Planning permission for the scheme was granted earlier this year.
-In addition to relocating the current clubhouse building to provide a new modern facility, the existing training facilities are being moved north of their current site to provide a new sports pitch for use by St Ives Rugby Club and the local community, and better access and improved sightlines of the main pitch from the new clubhouse.
+In addition to relocating the current clubhouse building to provide a new modern facility, the existing training facilities are being moved east of their current site to provide a new sports pitch for use by St Ives Rugby Club and the local community, and better access and improved sightlines of the main pitch from the new clubhouse.

 The project has received £2.9 million from the government’s Town Deal programme and £2m match funding from Cornwall Council.